-What is the risk/area of focus?
-What will we do?
-Property, Plant and Equipment Valuation The fair value of Property, Plant and Equipment (PPE) and Investment Properties (IP) represent We will: Consider the work performed by the Council's valuers, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; Sample test key asset information used by the valuers in performing their valuation (e.g. floor plans to support) significant balances in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
-Management is required to make material valuations based on price per square metre); Consider the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code for PPE and annually for IP.
-We will also consider if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; judgemental inputs and apply estimation techniques to calculate the year-end balances recorded in the balance sheet.
-Review assets not subject to valuation in 2017/18 to confirm that the remaining asset base is not materially misstated; Consider changes to useful economic lives as a result of the most recent valuation; and ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of Test accounting entries have been correctly processed in the financial statements,
+- Consider the work performed by the Council's valuer, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; - Sample testing key asset information used by the valuer in performing their valuation (e.g. floor plans to support valuations based on price per square metre); - Consider the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code for PPE.
+We will also consider if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; - ► Review assets not subject to valuation in 2018/19 to confirm that the remaining asset base is not materially misstated; - ► Consider changes to useful economic lives as a result of the most recent valuation; and - ► Test accounting entries have been correctly processed in the financial statements.